-Online ordering has been one of the few reprieves for restaurateurs who’ve been forced to shutter their dining rooms during the pandemic.
-It remains one of the key ways a restaurant can continue to bring in revenue, operating primarily as a takeout and delivery mechanism over the last few months.
+Online ordering has been one of the few reprieves for restaurateurs who’ve been forced to shutter their dining rooms or limit service during the pandemic.
+It remains one of the key ways a restaurant can continue to bring in revenue, operating primarily as a takeout and delivery mechanism over the last year.

 There are two primary ways you can incorporate restaurant online ordering software in your operations: with third-party apps or directly through your own website.